NON-STATE ACTORS IN EDUCATION

 Community schools

-According to the 2010 Education and Training Act (as lastly amended in 2011), a “community school” is a school or institution not owned by a specific person, organization, or group of organizations and which is managed by a Board of Management composed mainly of representatives of parents, school staff and local community organizations; Based on the list published by the Ministry of Education, Science, Culture and Technology 18 community schools operated in the year 2017/18 at primary and secondary education levels.
+According to the 2010 Education and Training Act, a “community school” is a school or institution not owned by a specific person, organization, or group of organizations, which is managed by a Board of Management composed of representatives of parents, school staff and local community organizations.
+Based on the list published by the Ministry of Education, Science, Culture and Technology, 18 community schools were operating in the year 2017/18 at primary and secondary education levels.

 1. Governance and regulations

-The Education and Training Act (2010 as lastly amended in 2011) set that District Education Councils appointed by the Minister assist the Ministry in planning, managing and monitoring the delivery of educational services in each district in Belize.
-The Chief Education Officer (a public officer appointed by the Public Services Commission) is responsible for for appraising the Minister, the National Council for Education and the National Council for Technical and Vocational Education and Training.
-The National Council for Education, embodies the partnership between the State and its partners in education, such as churches, communities, voluntary organizations and other partners in education.
+According to the 2010 Education and Training Act, District Education Councils assist the Ministry in planning, managing and monitoring the delivery of educational services in each district in Belize.
+The Chief Education Officer (a public officer appointed by the Public Services Commission) is responsible for appraising the Minister, the National Council for Education and the National Council for Technical and Vocational Education and Training.
+The National Council for Education is a partnership between the State and other education partners, such as churches, communities, and voluntary organizations.

 3.1 Regulations by distinct levels of education

-Most ECCE education is delivered by non-state actors, primarily by government-aided schools, including community and denominational Early Childhood Development (ECD) centres.
-While pre-primary (ages 3 to 5) is governed by the 2010 Education and Training Act (as amended in 2011).
-Day-care centres (ages one day to 5 years) are under the Social Service Agencies (Operators of Day Care Facilities) (Registration Licensing and Minimum Operating Requirements) Regulations (2003) legislation.
+Most early childhood care and education (ECCE) is delivered by non-state actors, primarily government-aided schools, including community and denominational early childhood development (ECD) centres.
+While pre-primary education (covering ages 3 to 5) is governed by the 2010 Education and Training Act, day-care centres (covering ages 0-5 years) are under the 2003 Social Service Agencies (Operators of Day Care Facilities) (Registration Licensing and Minimum Operating Requirements) Regulations.

 Entry/Establishment

-Registration and approval: Every day-care and preschool must apply for a license to operate in Belize following the 2003 Social Service Agencies (Operators of Day Care Facilities) (Registration Licensing and Minimum Operating Requirements) Regulations.
-All providers, including individuals, legal persons, corporations, or partnerships, must include in their application the required documentation such as police records, medical reports, reference letters and must comply with the minimum physical requirements such as adequate space per child and proper bathroom facilities.
+Registration and approval: Every day-care centre and preschool must apply for a license to operate in accordance with the 2003 Social Service Agencies (Operators of Day Care Facilities) (Registration Licensing and Minimum Operating Requirements) Regulations.
+All providers, including individuals, legal persons, corporations, or partnerships, must include the required documentation in their application and comply with the minimum infrastructure requirements.
 Enrolment capacity will be determined based on the infrastructure and staff-child ratio.
-The prescribed fee must accompany every application.
+All applications must be accompanies by the prescribed fee.
 For more information, see Multi-level regulations.

-Licence: Licenses are categorized based on the day-care staff-child ratio and structural facilities - separate buildings, separate sections, or family settings.
-Upon approval, a license will be issued for two years, subject to renewal.
-When a day-care centre does not meet all the requirements, a temporary permit will be issued for three years to enable day-care facilities to meet the minimum standards required by law to operate.
+Licence: Licenses are categorized on the basis of the staff-child ratio and structural facilities.
+Upon approval, providers are issued a license for two years, subject to renewal.
+When a day-care centre fails to meet all the requirements, a temporary permit is issued for three years, giving providers the time to meet the minimum standards.

 Financial operation